 Omens were sought for nearly every activity, but were especially important when setting out on a journey.
 The first animal you saw, its posture and actions, as well as the gender, clothing and actions of the first person you meet on your way all foretold the success or failure of your quest.
 Birds were a special subset of animals known to foretell the future.
 Certain birds were sacred to the Celts and their flight patterns, calls and other behavior were used to divine the future.
 For the Irish, the raven and the wren were especially strong portents of the future.
 Depending on the type of cry the bird gave and where it was positioned when it called, it could mean anything from the imminent arrival of visitors to death and doom for the household.
 (If you want details, read pages 144-146 of John Matthews’s Secrets of the Druids.
 He gives an astonishing number of meanings.)

-Similar to the modern casting of ruins, the Celts would toss a group of sticks (some say made from the nine sacred woods), bones or stones and read the resulting pattern to see if a sick person would get well, identify of a future mate or tell the positive or negative fortune of a person.
+Similar to the modern casting of ruins, the Celts would toss a group of sticks (some say made from the nine sacred woods), bones or stones and read the resulting pattern to see if a sick person would get well, to identify a future mate, or tell the positive or negative fortune of a person.

 As mentioned in previous posts, there were also various other forms of common divination, usually to help find love, employed by the everyday Celts.
 These include the dancing of hazelnuts held over the fire at Samhain, the pattern in the ashes of the fire on Imbolc or dreaming of one’s soul mate on Beltane.
 Scrying, or gazing into pools of water, flames of fire, or finding patterns in the clouds was also common among both Druids and everyday people.